Where can I subscribe?

 Web access and iOS downloads of issues after your access subscription ends are not supported at present.
 See below for details.

-The app for iPhone and iPad
+The app for iPhone, iPad, and iPod touch

 Why does the app open to the Foreword when I select another article?
 Or: Why do I see only part of an issue or have images cut off in some articles?